 How many of you spend 10 minutes a day filtering through your unwanted emails and deleting them?

 If you did that every day you are spending just under an hour a week.
 Just think how much work you could get done in that time.
 It is important to manage your time effectively.

 If you look in the long run it works out at 200 minutes per month and 2400 minutes per year.
-2400 minutes is equivalent of 5 working days based on an 8-hour shifts.
+2400 minutes is equivalent to 5 working days based on an 8-hour shift.

 Mail filters primarily help in managing and organizing the flow of incoming email messages.
 They can be classified by criteria such as sender’s email address, subject or message content.
 Mail filters work when an email is received at the email server.
 The email server or email software forwards and stores each email based on the filter(s) applied.

 If you think back to May 2017 when the NHS and hundreds of businesses were affected by the “wannacry” ransomware attack.
 It infected over 300,000 computers worldwide.
-This was due to email attachment.
-Mail filtering helps block these types of attachments from reaching the intended destination and stopes the end user from having to make decision whether to open it or not.
+This was due to an email attachment.
+Mail filtering helps block these types of attachments from reaching the intended destination and stops the end-user from having to make a decision whether to open it or not.

 A simple way to check if you have mail filtering in place is by: